 Every material decision that is applied is a response to the surface that comes before it.
-I’m interested in creating paintings that attest their own state of becoming, asking the viewer to participate in the event.
-This state of becoming is expressed to the viewer in that my paintings ask to slow down the process of looking through subtle visual differences and exchanges of color, texture and layering.
-By carefully building upon layers of material while attempting to keep them simultaneously exposed, I am promoting a certain sense of time unfolding in the work.
-This sense of time is a very slow one, a compressed time of glacial speed.
+I’m interested in creating work that attests to their own state of becoming, asking the viewer to participate in the event.
+This state of becoming is expressed to the viewer in that my work asks to slow down the process of looking through subtle visual differences in color, texture, Iight and dark.
+My color palate engages largely with various saturations of color, or rather their desaturation.
+I am promoting a certain sense of time unfolding in my work that is a very slow one; a compressed time of glacial speed.

 My drawing process is in close conversation with my paintings, but through a different approach.
 They are also about an accumulative effect; an accumulation of form through individual meticulous marks over time.
 I think about them as peculiar growths.
 They are perpetually in transition.
 My work engages with a slowness of process, but also with the slowness of perception.